 The first secret for calming toddler tantrums is to be consistent.
 This sounds so simple, and yet it can be incredibly challenging.
 If we can master this tool alone, we will increase our parenting success tremendously.
 As a parent, if we say something to our child, mean it.
 Many times we use threats or bribes to get our children to do what we want.

 Instead, we can be effective in taming toddler tantrums by being consistent.
 If your child knows that every time we say we will do something, we follow through, then we will not need to use threats.

 2. Pick Our Battles

 If our child is having a tantrum but is safe, we can take a moment to inventory the situation.
 Is this a behavior they do repeatedly or is it a one-time thing?
 Are there other factors influencing the child’s behavior?
 Is she acting out because she is hungry, tired, hurt, etc?

 After we survey the situation, decide if this is a “battle” or a situation we want to address.
 If it isn’t, we can try to distract the child, ignore the behavior, or de-escalate the situation.
 If it is a situation we want to address, we need to be consistent.
 Like the quote says, “Say what you mean and do what you say.”

 3. Plan Ahead

-Think about your child’s day.
-If you know you will be entering into a situation that is typically difficult for your child, plan ahead.
+Think about our child’s day.
+If we know we will be entering into a situation that is typically difficult for our child, plan ahead.
 Think of ways you help your child to be successful in that situation.
 Examples of tantrum inducing situations can include: missing a nap, long appointments, special events, or places that are not child-friendly.
-Brainstorm ways you can help to create a successful experience for your child, when you know they might face a difficult situation.
+Brainstorm ways we can help to create a successful experience for our child, when we know they might face a difficult situation.
 This will decrease the number of tantrums that could occur.

 Parenting Resources for Calming Toddler Tantrums